lawhiteley/tdl/README.md

 ## Caveats
 * Doesn't yet return lights to their previous state so you'll be sitting in a (hopefully green) room until you change them back yourself.
-* Supplying the bridge's IP is currently mandatory but autodiscovery is supported by YAHA and could be utilised here in the future.
+* Supplying the bridge's IP is currently mandatory but bridge autodiscovery is supported by YAHA and could be utilised here in the future.

 ## Notes
 All the heavy lifting in this plugin is being done by the [yetanotherhueapi](https://github.com/ZeroOne3010/yetanotherhueapi) library.